borntofrappe/Practice-Front-End-Web-Development/Responsive Signup Form/README.md

 - responsive design: the layout changes depending on the availability of the viewport.
 Flexbox seems to be the most efficient way to guarantee the columns' design, but I may be swayed to use grid;

-- SVG icons, for the different fields;

 - labels for the input element, showing up where the placeholder would lie and gravitating upward as the user actually focuses in and starts filling the form;

-- regular expressions, used for all fields and used to also provide visual feedback (grenn, red text marking the correctness of the input string);
+- regular expressions, used for all fields and used to also provide visual feedback (grenn, red text marking the correctness of the input string).

-- input of type checkbox.
-Now, this was actually what I noticed the most out of the first visit, and it'd be grand to replicate.
-As the user checks the mandatory field, the square collapses, a circle pops rapidly before a check sign is drawn into view.
-With a few sparks to boost.
-I honestly do not know how to or even if I'll be able to replicate such a solution, but I'll try my best.

-One thing at a time though.

 ## Design Choices